ukrbublik/react-awesome-query-builder/README.md

   - unary (is empty, is null)
   - 'between' (for numbers, dates, times)
   - complex operators like 'proximity'
-- Values of fields can be compared with:
+- RHS can be:
   - values
   - another fields (of same type)
-  - function (arguments also can be values/fields/funcs)
+  - functions (arguments also can be values/fields/funcs)
+- LHS can be field or function
 - Reordering (drag-n-drop) support for rules and groups of rules
 - Themes:
   - [Ant Design](https://ant.design/)